Joey Gallo Player Props: Twins vs. Yankees

 Joey Gallo At The Plate

-- Gallo is batting .216 with a double, six home runs and seven walks.
+- Gallo is batting .237 with two doubles, six home runs and seven walks.

-- Gallo has gotten a hit in five of 13 games this year (38.5%), with multiple hits twice.
+- In six of 14 games this year (42.9%), Gallo has reached base safely via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.